alvarezGarciaMarcos/better_forms/README.md

 # Example
 This is an example of how to use this package to create a pretty simple form.

+_Note: for a complete working example, you can refer to the main.dart file in the repository_

 ````dart
 class MyForm extends StatelessWidget {
   void _onSubmit(Map<String, String> map) {